Climbing Pregnant: Pregnant thoughts by Janet Wilkinson

 This pregnancy isn’t my second, either.
 I was much more careful the second time, going in to hear the heartbeat at only 6 weeks and telling no one except our very closest friends and family.
 And again, the deep, consuming sadness when that life was lost.

 Pregnancy after loss is a trial for the parents and their whole support system, especially if, as in our case, it is mixed with advanced maternal age stressors (I’m 35) like diminished fertility.
+Using ovulation test strips could be of some help when it comes to finding the moment when your body is at its most fertile and when pregnancy is most likely to occur so, if you’re trying for a baby, it might not be a bad idea to try and do so within this stretch of ovulation.
 So this time we’ve again been secretive, which is problematic as a semi-pro climber.
 I felt delicate and didn’t want to risk another loss, and I worried about slowing down and backing off lead climbing without an excuse.
 So I just backed off climbing all together.
 Canceling trips broke my heart.
 Saying no to cragging days for no apparent reason sucked.
 Missing out on the income from potential guiding work did, too.
 I felt guilt over being pregnant while others continued with fertility and loss struggles, not to mention experiencing the intensity of the pregnancy itself.

 Those unhelpful thoughts have, as I was told they would, mostly melted away as the pregnancy has progressed and I have learned to listen to my body.
 Now the kicks, instead of making me nauseous (not sure if I’m the only one, but if I let myself think too much about a human being alive inside of me, it makes me kinda queasy), are my invitation to slow down and smile.
 Speaking of invitations, the ones to go out climbing have mostly dried up now that my ‘condition’ is known.
 And why wouldn’t they?
 I shouldn’t be lead belaying, I am molasses on the approaches, and I am climbing at a level way below my peers.
 But man do I appreciate those who have taken the time to drag this koala bear up some routes this Fall.